 Copies of relevant forms

-It is essential to include a list of abbreviations and acronyms and a glossary in the appendix if your dissertation paper contains lots of abbreviations and words that your audience might not recognize.
-That helps enhance readability and minimize confusion as readers go through your paper.
-Your list of abbreviations and acronyms, and glossary should appear at the start of your document after the table of contents section.2
+It is essential to include a list of abbreviations and acronyms and a glossary in the appendix if your dissertation paper contains many words that your audience might not recognize.
+This helps enhance readability and minimize confusion for readers.
+Your list of abbreviations and acronyms, and glossary should appear after the table of contents section.

 Figures, tables, graphics

-You can also include tables, figures, illustrations, and other graphics in the dissertation appendix if your research contains a lot of them.2
+You can also include tables, figures, illustrations, and other graphics in the dissertation appendix if your research contains a lot of them.

 The appendix is the appropriate platform to include less important ones.
 Use tables and figures that support your research question but cannot be included in the main body.